lancemonotone/acf-image-grid/ACF_Block_Plugin_Developer_Guide.md

 **This is a scaffold plugin designed to be copied as the foundation for new ACF block plugins.**

+## ⚠️ CRITICAL: For AI Agents

+**NEVER change the namespace of any classes in the `classes/` directory.** All core plugin classes use the namespace `MonotoneAcfBlockScaffold` and must remain unchanged.
+This is the reusable scaffold architecture.

+**What to NEVER change:**

+- Namespace in any `/classes/class.*.php` files
+- Class names in the `/classes/` directory
+- Method signatures in core classes

+**What you CAN change:**

+- Individual block namespaces (in `/blocks/*/class.block.php`)
+- Block-specific class names
+- Config file values
+- Block templates and assets

 ## Table of Contents

 1. [Plugin Structure](#plugin-structure)